cdhooper/brutus28/README.md

 Capturing and analyzing
 <UL>
 <LI> Install the IC to analyze in a compatible socket with pin 1 of the chip facing pin 1 of the socket.
+<LI> Set the VCC and GND jumpers as appropriate for your device.
+Pin 28 is typically VCC with most parts.
+Note that if you are installing a DIP IC with less than 28 pins, then pin 28 will correspond to the highest pin number of your device.
 <LI> Connect the Brutus board by USB to your computer.
 It is not necessary to unplug Brutus while changing chips to analyze.
 Power is automatically removed from the chip when it's not in use.
 <LI> There is not yet an easy way to capture from Brutus.
 Under Linux, I use a program I wrote called term for this.
 Example:
 <PRE>
-    echo pld walk dip18 -9 -18 raw | term /dev/ttyACM0 >> chip.cap
+    echo pld walk dip18 -9 -18 raw | term /dev/ttyACM0 > chip.cap
 </PRE>
 <LI> Once you have a capture file, you can then run the software to analyze it.
 <PRE>
     brutus chip.cap -d dip18
 </PRE>
-The output from the brutus utility includes an analysis and logic statements in a format compatible with with WinCUPL language used for programming Lattice GAL22V10 parts.
+The output from the brutus utility includes analysis and logic statements in a format compatible with the WinCUPL language used for programming Lattice GAL parts.

-Eventually further information will be made available here:
+Further information will eventually be made available here:
     http://eebugs.com/brutus28